Revisiting Acceptability Judgements: Results

 \subsection{Few-shot Learning of LLM}

 In Table~\ref{tab:gpt-colac}, we present the performance of four InstructGPT models as well as ChatGPT on CoLAC development set.
 Surprisingly, even though InstructGPT and its predecessor GPT-3 have demonstrated strong in-context learning performance on a wide range of benchmarks~\citep{2020GPT3,2022InstructGPT}, they fail to exhibit any informed judgement on linguistic acceptability.
-ChatGPT is the only exception, which scores -3.73 when evaluated in the zero-shot setting, but quickly improves to 42.18 when provided with an example to help it understand the task.
+ChatGPT is the only exception, which scores -2.59 in the zero-shot setting, but quickly improves to 42.18 when provided with an example to help it understand the task.
 Even with 5 in-context examples, though, its performance is still below supervised models, as shown in Table~\ref{tab:baseline}.

-A more surprising finding is that expriemnts on English CoLA yield the same results, as exhibited in Table~\ref{tab:gpt-cola}.
-To the best of our knowledge, no works of LLM after GPT-3 has actually bothered with the original tasks in GLUE~\citep{2018GLUE}, but instead mostly focused on SuperGLUE~\citep{2019SuperGLUE}, as many smaller, supervised models have long surpassed human performance on the former~\citep{2019XLNet,2019RoBERTa,2019T5}.
-This gives us the caution that the generalization ability of LLMs has probably been overestimated in many aspects, especially those involving specialized knowledge - such as linguistic acceptability - that does not appear frequently in instruction-tuning datasets.
-It also reminds us that sometimes insights of next-generation LLMs can actually be gained from revisiting classical benchmarks.
+A more surprising finding is that experiments on English CoLA yield the same results, as exhibited in Table~\ref{tab:gpt-colac}.
+This gives us the caution that the generalization capability of LLMs has probably been overestimated in many aspects, especially in those involving specialized knowledge - such as linguistic acceptability - that does not appear frequently in instruction-tuning datasets.
+It also reminds us that sometimes insights of next-generation LLMs can actually be gained from revisiting classical benchmarks.\footnote{As we noted in $\S$\ref{sec:related}, no work of LLM since GPT-3 has actually bothered with the original tasks in GLUE.}

-For completeness, we also report the results of mTk-Instruct~\citep{2022SuperNatural}, a variant of mT5~\citep{2020mT5} that has been explicitly trained for linguistic acceptability on CoLA.
+For completeness, we also report the results of mTk-Instruct~\citep{2022SuperNatural}, a variant of mT5~\citep{2020mT5} that has been explicitly trained for linguistic acceptability on CoLA (see Appendix~\ref{sec:prompt} for details).
 The results are plotted in Figure~\ref{fig:icl}.
 In the zero-shot setting, mTk-Instruct exhibits non-trivial performance, but unlike ChatGPT it does not benifit from more in-context examples, probably due to the rigid instruction template of its training data.

-With mTk-Instruct, we conducted abalation studies concerning the selection and ordering of in-context examples, and find that they have limited impact on the outcome.
+With mTk-Instruct, we conducted ablation studies concerning the selection and ordering of in-context examples, and find that they have limited impact on the outcome.